CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 #### Calibration Module
 The calibration module is included by default, but you must also enable `WITH_EIGEN` if you intend to use the extrinsic camera parameter estimation tool.
-You can set that flag to 2 different values: `APT_GET` or `BUILD`, check [Requirements](#requirements) for more information.
+You can set that flag to 2 different values: `APT_GET` or `BUILD`, check [Requirements and Dependencies](#requirements-and-dependencies) for more information.

 After installation, check the [doc/modules/calibration_module.md](./modules/calibration_module.md) instructions.